Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 ## Equality operator
 From time to time your new object class must be compared, and comparing only instance variables, ``@var == other.var``, will result in error if the ``other`` object does not respond to ``var``.
 Most users will compare the class first, ``self.class == other.class``, which is good but not optimal.
-Instead of thinking if both objects have the same class we can think if object is an instance of other object class, which is slightly faster.
+Instead of thinking if both objects have the same class we can think if ``self`` is an instance of other object class, which is slightly faster.

 ```ruby
 class MyObject